IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/FreshService/README.md

 **NOTES:**

-- [Microsoft .NET 3.1 CP](https://github.com/IGEL-Community/IGEL-Custom-Partitions/tree/master/CP_Source/Apps/Microsoft_NET_Runtime) is required as well.
+- Microsoft .NET 3.1 is required as well and is included in this CP.

 - A reboot is required before the agent can start.